Frequently Asked Questions & Answers on Completion of Profits Tax Returns [BIR51 & BIR52] issued on or after 2 April 2024

 A:

-You should state the amount of exempted profits from transactions in securities in section 20AO(2)(a) to (e) of the IRO derived by a special purpose entity owned by a fund that is exempted under 20AN of IRO; or the amount of profits from transactions in specified securities derived by a family-owned special purpose entity whose beneficial interest is held, whether directly or indirectly, by a family-owned investment holding vehicle which enjoys the profits tax concessions under the relevant legislation.
+You should state the amount of exempted profits from transactions in securities specified in section 16(3) of Schedule 16E to the IRO derived by a family-owned special purpose entity whose beneficial interest is held, whether directly or indirectly, by a family-owned investment holding vehicle that is chargeable at concessionary tax rate.

 Q: